The Old Salt – NH Dining Review

 Dining Out at The Old Salt at Lamie’s Inn in Hampton, NH

 New Hampshire Restaurant and Dining Reviews from NHLiving.com feature easy to read, easy to use NH dining reviews.
 We travel all over New Hampshire to find the best dining values in the state and bring fresh restaurant reviews to your desktop every month.
-We appreciate it when you mention "…I found you online in NHLiving.com", when you visit one of the many New Hampshire restaurants we’ve reviewed and recommended.
-Share your NH restaurant comments and photos with us on Facebook.
-To promote your business in NHLiving.com – New Hampshire’s Internet Magazine, please contact us.
+Thanks for saying “I found you online in NHLiving”, when you visit.
+Ask about NH restaurants or share dining reviews.
+To feature your restaurant, contact us.

 There are many restaurants to choose from as you travel US Route 1 from the Massachusetts border north to Piscataqua River and the Maine State Line but the past two trips to Hampton NH we headed for the Old Salt Tavern at Lamie’s Inn.
 Read on, and you will understand why!